PluralKit/PluralKit/docs/content/user-guide.md

     pk;member Robert privacy birthday public
     pk;member Skyler privacy all private

-## Moderation commands

-### Log channel
-If you want to log every proxied message to a separate channel for moderation purposes, you can use the `pk;log` command with the channel name.
-This requires you to have the *Manage Server* permission on the server.
-For example:

-    pk;log #proxy-log

-To disable logging, use the `pk;log` command with no channel name.

-### Channel blacklisting
-It's possible to blacklist a channel from being used for proxying.
-To do so, use the `pk;blacklist` command, for examplle:

-    pk;blacklist add #admin-channel #mod-channel #welcome
-    pk;blacklist add all
-    pk;blacklist remove #general-two
-    pk;blacklist remove all

-This requires you to have the *Manage Server* permission on the server.

-### Log cleanup
-Many servers use *logger bots* for keeping track of edited and deleted messages, nickname changes, and other server events.
-Because
-PluralKit deletes messages as part of proxying, this can often clutter up these logs.
-To remedy this, PluralKit can delete those log messages from the logger bots.
-To enable this, use the following command:

-    pk;logclean on

-This requires you to have the *Manage Server* permission on the server.
-At the moment, log cleanup works with the following bots:
-- Auttaja
-- blargbot
-- Carl-bot
-- Circle
-- Dyno
-- GenericBot
-- Logger (#6088 and #6278)
-- Mantaro
-- Pancake
-- UnbelievaBoat

-If you want support for another logging bot, [let me know on the support server](https://discord.gg/PczBt78).

-Another alternative is to use the **Gabby Gums** logging bot - an invite link for which can be found [on Gabby Gums' support server](https://discord.gg/Xwhk89T).

 ## Importing and exporting data
 If you're a user of another proxy bot (eg. Tupperbox), or you want to import a saved system backup, you can use the importing and exporting commands.